Characterization of the Riesz Exponential Family on homogeneous cones: Abstract

 \section{Abstract}

-In the paper we present a characterization theorem of Riesz measure on homogeneous cones through the invariance property of a natural exponential family under the action of the triangular group.
+In the paper we present a characterization theorem of {the} Riesz measure {and a Wishart exponential family} on homogeneous cones through the invariance property of a natural exponential family under the action of the triangular group.